RusBITech: RusBITech Astra

 RusBITech Astra is the company derived from RusBITech solely to serve tasks related to Astra Linux.
 Astra Linux is being implemented in Russian state structures according to Russian Government decree No.2299-р of 17/10/2010 that orders federal authorities and budget institutions to implement Free Software usage.
 Versions of Astra Linux are produced for desktop PCs, mobile devices, servers, networking hardware and mainframes.

 It is declared the Astra Linux licenses correspond with Russian and international laws and "don't contradict with the spirit and demands of GPL license".
 The system uses .deb packages.

 In 2019, it was specially emphasized that Russian Army was going to totally give up Microsoft Windows in favor of Astra Linux.

 Other law enforcement services, state-related institutions and companies (primarily, so-called "system-forming enterprises") also began using Astra Linux in the general course of Russian Federation's efforts in import substitution and lowering dependence from Microsoft products.
 Among them Russian Police, Moscow Metro, Gazprom (national gas/oil holding), Rosatom (nuclear power provider), Russian Railways.

 The Director General of RusBITech Astra is Ilya Sivtsev, he also serves as Operational Director of RusBITech.
 He is also a stakeholder at a Russian company Varton, a manufacturer of LED lighting.

 In 2025, the Astra Group acquired GitFlic, a proprietary developer platform that allows developers to create, store, manage and share code, originally developed by ReSolut LLC.
 It uses Git to provide distributed version control, as well as providing functionality for testing, static analysis and continuous integration.
 A package manager is also available.
-The platform was developed as a Russian alternative to the American based GitHub, which is subject to US trade control laws.
+The platform was developed as a Russian alternative to the American-based GitHub, which is subject to US trade control laws.

 Worldwide partnerships

 Astra Linux is considered a recognized Debian Linux derivative, Rusbitech has partnership relations with The Linux Foundation.
-However, RusBITech was suspended from the Advisory Board of The Document Foundation on 26 of February 2022, due to the Russian invasion of Ukraine and RusBITech's relationship with the Russian Armed Forces.
+However, RusBITech was suspended from the advisory board of The Document Foundation on 26 of February 2022, due to the Russian invasion of Ukraine and RusBITech's relationship with the Russian Armed Forces.

 In February 2018, Rusbitech announced it had ported Astra Linux to Russian-made Elbrus microprocessors.
 These microprocessors have its own microprocessor architecture, an alternative to commonly used architectures such as x86, which development began in USSR back in the 1970s and is commonly known nowadays as Elbrus 2000 or E2K.

-RusBITech holds partnerships with some of the world high-tech companies such as Huawei (Astra Linux support in servers), Tianwan Nuclear Power Plant (specialized secure OS usage) and many others, which in part (according to themselves), include: Dell, Kaspersky Lab, DOSAAF, Megafon, IBM, Lenovo, Samsung, SAP.
+RusBITech holds partnerships with some of the world high-tech companies such as Huawei (Astra Linux support in servers), Tianwan Nuclear Power Plant (specialized secure OS usage) and many others, which in part (according to themselves), include: Kaspersky Lab, DOSAAF and Megafon.